HowTo: Handle case sensitive file system on Mac OSEdit on GitHub

 mount-point folder exists and is empty.

-The first time you open one of the projects form the disk-image you will notice a warning about case-sensitive file-systems.
-PHPStorm for Mac OS is configured to work with a case-insensitive file-system and will report a warning that it detected a case-sensitive file-system.
-Unfortunately there is no way to configure PHPStorm on a per-project level but we can let PHPStorm know that all our projects will be stored on a case-sensitive file system.
+The first time you open one of the projects from the disk image, you may notice a warning about case-sensitive file systems.
+PhpStorm for Mac OS is configured to work with a case-insensitive file system and reports a warning if it detects a case-sensitive file system.
+Unfortunately, there is no way to configure PhpStorm on a per-project level, but you can let PhpStorm know that all your projects are stored in a case-sensitive file system.

-- Open PHPStorm and go to Help> Edit Custom Properties.
+- In PHPStorm, go to Help > Edit Custom Properties.

 - Save and close.